Residual energy in weakly compressible turbulence with a mean guide field

-To maximize the inertial range in our simulations, we employed hyper-viscous terms of third order.
-Hyper viscous force of order $n$ can be expressed as \citep{haugen_brandenburg2004.hyperviscosity}:
+To maximize the inertial range in our simulations, we employed hyperviscous terms of third order.
+Hyper viscous force of order $n$ \citep{haugen_brandenburg2004.hyperviscosity} can be expressed as

-where $\nu_{n}$ is the hyper-viscosity, and $S^{(n)}$ the traceless rate of strain tensor; $n=1$ corresponds to normal viscosity.
+where $\nu_{n}$ is the hyperviscosity and $S^{(n)}$ is the traceless rate of strain tensor; $n=1$ corresponds to normal viscosity.
 In all simulations, we considered $n=3$ and a constant $\nu_{3}$.
-The viscous force becomes
+The viscous force then becomes

 The third term in the above equation does not appear in \cite{haugen_brandenburg2004.hyperviscosity}, who assumed that $\nu_{3}\rho = \rm const$.
-Similarly, in the induction equation we replaced normal diffusion with a constant hyper-diffusion $\eta_3$ following \cite{brandenburg_sarson_2002.hyperdiffusivity}.
+Similarly, in the induction equation we replaced normal diffusion with a constant hyperdiffusion $\eta_3$ following \cite{brandenburg_sarson_2002.hyperdiffusivity}.
 We chose both coefficients such that the Reynolds number at the grid scale is Re $\sim 3 - 5$, which is the stability limit of the code.

-Hyper-viscosity maximizes the inertial range of simulations by damping small-scale fluctuations.
-However, it can also lead to prominent bottleneck effects, by accumulating energy close to the dissipation scales, although the inertial range remains unaffected by hyper-viscosity \citep{haugen_brandenburg2004.hyperviscosity}.
-On the other hand, hyper-diffusivity can affect large-scale dynamos \citep{brandenburg_sarson_2002.hyperdiffusivity}, which are suppressed in strongly magnetized turbulence, as in our simulations.
-Thus, we do not expect significant effects by the hyper-viscous terms in the inertial range of our numerical setups.
+Hyperviscosity maximizes the inertial range of simulations by damping small-scale fluctuations.
+However, it can also lead to prominent bottleneck effects, by accumulating energy close to the dissipation scales, although the inertial range remains unaffected by hyperviscosity \citep{haugen_brandenburg2004.hyperviscosity}.
+On the other hand, hyperdiffusivity can affect large-scale dynamos \citep{brandenburg_sarson_2002.hyperdiffusivity}, which are suppressed in strongly magnetized turbulence, as in our simulations.
+Thus, we do not expect significant effects by the hyperviscous terms in the inertial range of our numerical setups.